shawarden/simple-web/README.md

 ### Removed

-- SHM_DIR, TMP_DIR as separate dick usage areas.
+- SHM_DIR, TMP_DIR as separate disk usage areas.
 They are now the same.

 ### Fixed